alessandro-lazzeri/Thomas-International-GIA-Test/README.md

 4. Spatial Visualisation
 5. Word Meaning

-The aim of this project is to provide a simple tool to train and improve your performance.
+This project aims to provide a simple tool to exercise and improve your performance.
+I don't own any rights to the GIA test.
+It is just an implementation of what is publicly available.

 ## Installation

 The code has been developed and tested on Python 3.8.10 (Anaconda).

-You can install with (there is some extra stuff like nltk which I am not using yet):
+You can install with (there is some extra stuff like nltk that I am not using yet):
 ```
 pip install -r requirements
 ```